 BOSTON – June 21, 2022 – Margulies Perruzzi (MP), one of New England’s most innovative architectural and interior design firms, announced today that it has named Kerrie Julian, RA, LEED AP, CDT as the new director of science strategy.
-Reporting to Dan Perruzzi, AIA, LEED AP, principal and senior partner, Kerrie will be responsible for lending her expertise to projects, managing and recruiting staff, and developing new client relationships.
+Reporting to Dan Perruzzi, AIA, LEED AP, principal and partner, Kerrie will be responsible for lending her expertise to projects, managing and recruiting staff, and developing new client relationships.

 “Kerrie brings excellent design, construction, and project management skills in addition to exceptional knowledge of research and development spaces, lab equipment and utilities, and control areas,” said Dan.
 “She has spent the past 15 years focused on life science, biotech, biopharma, and laboratory projects and will be a valuable addition to our growing science studio.”